zaga35/townandcountryliving/README.md

 Because of structural inconsistencies in the webpages, some easily identifiable errors were present in the dataset and I corrected them before cleaning with R.

-The dataset could have been fully cleaned with Python or Excel, but I prefer R for this type of analysis.
+The dataset could have been fully cleaned with Python or Excel, but I prefer R for this type of one-off analysis.
+I would use Python for this stage if I was trying to build an automated web data collection pipeline.